localhostd3veloper/noobjs/README.md

 var a = "Please like this article";
 ```

-No Error is there, redeclarations are allowed in `var`
+No Error is there, re declarations are allowed in `var`

 ### How to avoid temporal dead zone?